In Search of Lost Girls – Chapter 1 – 2020 Edition

 “The twelve year-old daughter of acquaintances has fallen on hard times.
-Her parents were killed in a terrible car accident and she was severely injured.”
-He was pleased at the note of sadness and regret that infused his voice.
-“She cannot fend for herself.”
+Her parents were killed in a terrible accident and she was maimed.”
+He was pleased at the note of sadness that infused his voice.

 “In what way was she injured?”

 “She limps badly and the accident has left her deaf and dumb.”
-At least, she would, as soon as he’d finished writing her miserable part in the saga.
+At least, she would be, as soon as he’d finished writing her miserable part in the saga.

 “And what do you expect us to do?”